 Sutherland’s work critically examines the analog histories of modern information and communication technologies; addresses trends of racialized violence in 21st century digital cultures; and interrogates issues of race, ritual, and embodiment in archival and digital spaces.
 In her work, Sutherland focuses on various national infrastructures–technological, social, human, cultural–addressing important concerns such as gaps and vagaries; issues of inclusivity and equality; and developing more liberatory praxes.

-Sutherland is a faculty affiliate of the Center for Critical Race and Digital Studies.
+Sutherland is the author of Digital Remains: Race and the Digital Afterlife (forthcoming).
+She is a faculty affiliate of the Center for Critical Race and Digital Studies.
 She is a member of the American Studies Association, the Society for Social Studies of Science (4S), the Society for Cinema and Media Studies, and the Association for Library and Information Science Education.
 Her work appears in The Journal of Critical Library and Information Studies; The American Archivist; Preservation, Digital Technology & Culture; The Annual Review of Cultural Heritage Informatics; and Radical History Review.